 All Ingredients are Local, Free Range and Organic!!

-Enjoy an unforgettable experience on a luxurious barge cruise dining with the freshest of local Irish food mastered by our talented chef.
-Throughout the years we have served our guests to the highest of standards in a relaxing environment.
-It will be our pleasure to serve you one day!
+Enjoy an unforgettable experience on a luxurious barge cruise savouring the freshest of local Irish food -prepared daily in the barge’s galley by our chef.
+Throughout the years we have taken pride in our reputation for excellence food and friendly attentive service.
+It will be our pleasure to wish you ‘Bon appetite’.